DynamoDB vs Amazon Neptune - The Ultimate Comparison

 Amazon Neptune improves the fault tolerance to disk failures by dividing database volume into 10 GB blocks and spreading them across multiple disks.
 It keeps six copies of your data across three availability zones.
 Also, it has a self-healing feature that scans the data blocks and disks continuously and repairs any issues.

-In addition, you can use up to 15 read replicas to improve the data availability, and all the changes made in the primary will be visible in other replicas within 10s of milliseconds.
+In addition, you can use up to 15 read replicas to improve the data availability, and all the changes made in the primary will be visible in other replicas within tens of milliseconds.
 Furthermore, restarting the database after a crash takes less than 60 seconds since you do not have to replay the redo log from the last database checkpoint.

 Security